 Many parents choose to take their kids out for a few practice rides in between lessons.
 Make sure you read our advice on how you can help them pass their driving test.

+There’s always the risk you accidentally teach them some bad practices.
 Even the most experienced driver will pick up bad habits over the course of a few decades.
 The driving test has also changed quite a bit over the years.
-Take a look at our advice on how you can help your son or daughter pass.
+Take a look at our advice on how to teach someone to drive.

-Make sure you are up to date with road traffic laws before setting out with your learner driver.
-At the very least you should re-familiarise yourself with The Highway Code.
+Make sure you’re up to date with road traffic laws before setting out with your learner driver.
+It could be helpful to re-familiarise yourself with The Highway Code.
 This essential reading for road users can be picked up for a few pounds, or you can read it for free here.

-They will be able to let you know what has been covered in lessons and also when the learner is ready to start practising with you.
-They will also be able to give you some personalised tips on how you can best help your child develop their skills.
+Your child’s driving instructor will be able to let you know what’s been covered in lessons and also when the learner is ready to start practising with you.
+They’ll also be able to give you some personalised tips on how you can best help your child develop their skills.

 It’s important to practice what you preach!
 It’s much harder to ask a learner driver to follow what you’re telling them if they see you doing the opposite every day.

 Driving tests today are often said to be much stricter than in previous years.
-Therefore, it’s important to make sure you’re aware of the skills the examiner will be looking for.
-Ensure your learner is sticking to these rules and not forgetting the basics like Mirrors-Signal-Manoeuvre.
+So, it’s important to make sure you’re aware of the skills the examiner will be looking for.
+Encourage your learner to stick to these rules and make sure you’re running through the basics like Mirrors-Signal-Manoeuvre.
 Excellent all-round observation is the key to passing the practical driving test.

 Always make the most out of the practice sessions with your learner driver.
-To help you do this you should make an effort to plan your route in advance.
+It’s a good idea to make an effort to plan your route in advance.
 Try and include as many different types of road and driving conditions as possible, e.g. single and dual carriageways, urban and rural roads, daylight and darkness.
 This will help the driver become confident driving in all scenarios.

 Make sure the learner driver is insured